brandons209/dermatologist-CNN/README.md

 ```

 ### Todo
 Right now, I am trying to get TensorBoard callback to work when training, so model training can be visualized with TensorBoard.
 However, I am getting a ValueError because the returned gradients from the model are None.
-I believe this may be because of freezing the layers, but I am not sure.
+Doesn't seem to be an issue with freezing layers, I really cannot find anything on this issue.
+Still working on it.

 I hope you can get better results than I!
 You can speed up training if you increase batch size and epochs to have smaller batch sizes per epoch.
 Good luck!